Lee Harvey (footballer): Brentford

 Harvey joined Second Division club Brentford on a one-month contract on 18 November 1993.
 During what remained of the 1993–94 season, he made 29 appearances, scored four goals and signed a new 18-month contract.
 Harvey scored his first goal of the 1994–95 season in a famous 7–0 win over Plymouth Argyle at Griffin Park on 17 December 1994, which was Brentford's biggest win of the season.
 He scored his second goal of the season in a 3–2 league win over Cardiff City on 2 January 1995.
 Harvey suffered playoff heartbreak at the end of the season, as the restructuring of the Premier League and the Football League consigned Brentford to the Second Division playoffs, despite a second-place finish in the league.
 The Bees went out on penalties in the semi-finals to the eventual promoted team, Huddersfield Town.
 Harvey made 33 appearances during the 1994–95 season and scored two goals.

 Harvey scored his only goal of the 1995–96 season with a header in a 2–2 League Cup first round first leg draw with Walsall on 15 August 1996.
-Despite Brentford's poor form in the league, Harvey was ever-present in Brentford's run to the FA Cup fourth round, beating non-league Farnborough Town, Second Division AFC Bournemouth, First Division Norwich City at Carrow Road, before narrowly losing 3–2 to First Division club Charlton Athletic at The Valley in the fourth round.
+Despite Brentford's poor form in the league, Harvey was ever-present in Brentford's run to the FA Cup fourth round, beating non-League Farnborough Town, Second Division AFC Bournemouth, First Division Norwich City at Carrow Road, before narrowly losing 3–2 to First Division club Charlton Athletic at The Valley in the fourth round.
 Harvey made 49 appearances during the 1995–96 season and scored one goal.

-Harvey found himself relegated to a substitute role during the 1996–97 season and made 19 appearances before suffering a cruciate ligament injury in December 1996.
-In his absence, Brentford suffered heartbreak in the 1997 Second Division play-off Final, which was lost 1–0 to Crewe Alexandra.
+Harvey found himself relegated to a substitute role during the 1996–97 season and he made 19 appearances before suffering a cruciate ligament injury in December 1996.
+In his absence, Brentford suffered heartbreak in the 1997 Second Division play-off final, which was lost 1–0 to Crewe Alexandra.
 Harvey was not called into the first team squad at all during the 1997–98 season and was released in February 1998.
 Harvey made 130 appearances for the Bees in all competitions and scored seven goals.
 In May 1998, Harvey received a testimonial at Griffin Park, played between Brentford and a Lee Harvey Select XI.

 Stevenage Borough

-Harvey signed for Conference club Stevenage Borough on 28 February 1998 and made 12 appearances in what remained of the 1997–98 season.
+Harvey transferred to Conference club Stevenage Borough on 28 February 1998 and made 12 appearances in what remained of the 1997–98 season.
 Harvey had a successful 1998–99 season, making 46 appearances and winning the club's Player Of The Season award, helping the club to a sixth-place finish and to the second round of the FA Cup.
-Harvey departed Broadhall Way at the end of the 1999–00 season, having made 95 appearances during two-and-a-half seasons with the club.
+Harvey departed Broadhall Way at the end of the 1999–00 season, having made 95 appearances during two and a half seasons with the club.